 - ¼ teaspoon pepper

 - Rinse the beans and soak them in water overnight.
 If you’re in a hurry, bring unsoaked beans to a boil, turn off the heat and let them soak for an hour.

 - Drain the water, put the beans in a large pot, add six cups of water, one teaspoon salt, one teaspoon oregano, and three bay leaves.
-Cook it in a pressure cooker or Instant Pot for about seven minutes.
+Cook it in a pressure cooker or Instant Pot affiliate link for about seven minutes.
 Once done, separate the beans from the broth and reserve both.
 Don’t leave the beans in the broth as that will make the beans too soft.
 They will continue cooking in the rice.
 (See note below for stovetop instructions.)

 - Once the beans are just about done, rinse the rice until the water runs clear.
 Drain and set aside.
 My kids are rebels, and they don’t rinse the rice, and it’s still OK just so you know.

 - Heat a dutch oven (or caldero*) over medium heat.
 When it’s hot, add the salt pork and one-quarter cup water.
 Once the water evaporates, add about two tablespoons of olive oil and brown the salt pork for about six minutes.
 Once done, remove the pork from the pot with a slotted spoon, leaving the drippings in the pot.